modflowpy/flopy/docs/make_release.md

 1. Increment `major`, `minor`, and/or `micro` numbers in `flopy/version.py`, as appropriate.

+## Update the Software/Code citation for FloPy

+1. Update the `authors` list in `release/make-release.py` for the Software/Code citation for FloPy, if required.

 ## Build USGS release notes

 1. Manually run `make-release.py` in the `release/` directory to update version information using: